BhadraNivedita/scRNA-seq-data-analysis-with-Seurat/README.md

 # scRNA-seq-data-analysis-with-Seurat

-A step-by-step tutorial on how to use Seurat for single-cell RNA sequencing (scRNA-seq) data analysis.
-This tutorial will cover data preprocessing, normalization, clustering, and visualization using Seurat.
+Seurat for single-cell RNA sequencing (scRNA-seq) data analysis.
+The jupyter notebook covers data preprocessing, normalization, clustering, and visualization using Seurat.

 1.**Installation of Seurat**